Skip to content

 Core training

-Our courses use a variety of scenarios and discussions to help delegates put learning into practice and is delivered by experienced trainers who have a sound knowledge of social work and education practice.
+Our courses use a variety of scenarios and discussions to help delegates put learning into practice.
+Our training is delivered by experienced trainers who have a sound knowledge of social work and education practice.

 New to role Designated Safeguarding Lead (DSL) training for schools and early years settings